 Service area Performance measure 2015-25 LTP Year 3 Performance measure 2017-18 AP Attainment 2018 Water supply: To provide a reliable supply of safe water.
-To ensure the percentage in which the local authority's drinking water supply complies with: a) part 4 of the Drinking Water Standards for New Zealand 2005 (revised 2008) bacterial compliance criteria complies 100% of the time as below: Levin Shannon Foxton Foxton Tokomaru g water supply local authority's drinking water supply complies with: 2.
-Drinking Water Zealand 2005 rial compliance of the Drinking Water Standards for New Zealand 2005 had compliance of the Drinking Water Standards for New Zealand 2005 had compliance of the Drinking Water Standards (NZDWS) required to the New Zealand Drinking Water Standards (NZDWS) required to the National Na b) part 5 of the Drinking Water Standards for New Zealand 2005 (revised 2008) protozoa compliance criteria complies 100% of the time as below: • Levin • Shannon • Foxton • Foxton Beach • Tokomaru b) part 5 of the Drinking Water Standards for New Zealand 2005 (revised 2008) protozoa compliance criteria complies 100% of the time as below: • Levin • Shannon • Foxton • Foxton Beach • Tokomaru Not achieved Levin: 80.5% Shannon: 99.2% Foxton: 100% Foxton Beach: 100% Tokomaru: 89.3% Protozoa compliance for Levin included the time that commissioning and handover processes were being completed.
+To ensure the percentage in which the local authority's drinking water supply complies with: a) part 4 of the Drinking Water Standards for New Zealand 2005 (revised 2008) bacterial compliance criteria complies 100% of the time as below: • Levin • Shannon • Foxton • Foxton Beach • Tokomaru To ensure the percentage in which the local authority's drinking water supply complies with: a) part 4 of the Drinking Water Standards for New Zealand 2005 (revised 2008) bacterial compliance criteria complies 100% of the time as below: • Levin • Shannon • Foxton • Foxton Beach • Tokomaru As of 30 June 2018 1,335 of 1,337 (99.85%) of analysed samples complied with the New Zealand Drinking Water Standards (NZDWS) requirements of <1 E.coli.
+Samples taken at the Levin reservoir on the 9th of September 2017 and the 5th of May 2018, returned positive E coli, results, however, subseque b) part 5 of the Drinking Water Standards for New Zealand 2005 (revised 2008) protozoa compliance criteria complies 100% of the time as below: Levin Shannon Foxton Foxton Beach Tokomaru b) part 5 of the Drinking Water Standards for New Zealand 2005 (revised 2008) protozoa compliance criteria complies 100% of the time as below: Levin Shannon Foxton Foxton Beach Tokomaru Not achieved Levin: 80.5% Shannon: 99.2% Foxton: 100% Foxton Beach: 100% Tokomaru: 89.3% Protozoa compliance for Levin included the time that commissioning and handover processes were being completed.
 The next financial year's results will not have these disruption.
 Demand management: To ensure the water supply is sustainable.
 To ensure the average consumption of drinking water per day per resident within the water supply areas is 300lt per day (target based on One Plan Section 6.4.3.1).
 To ensure the average consumption of drinking water per day per resident within the water supply areas is 300lt per day (target based on One Plan Section 6.4.3.1).
-Supply Number Levin 482 Foxton 456 Foxton Beach 332 Shannon/Mangaore 681 Tokomaru 269
+Not achievedSupplyNumberLevin482Foxton456Foxton Beach332Shannon/Mangaore681Tokomaru269

-Service area Performance measure 2015-25 LTP Year 3 Performance measure 2017-18 AP Attainment 2018 Customer satisfaction: To have drinking water The total number of complaints received about any of the following (expressed Not achieved As of 30 June 2018: that tastes and looks satisfactory. per 1,000 connections) is no more than four complaints about each of the following: per 1,000 connections) is no more than four complaints about each of the following: Number of complains per 1,000 connections Number of complaints Drinking water clarityDrinking water taste Drinking water clarityDrinking water taste Total 9.31 121 Drinking water odour Drinking water odour Drinking water pressure or flow Continuity of supply; and Drinking water odour Drinking water pressure or flow • Drinking water odour • Drinking water odour • Drinking water pressure or flow Taste Clarity 2.69 35 Taste 1.46 19 Continuity of supply; andThe Council's response to any of Odour 0.23 3 these issues. these issues.
-Pressure or flow 2.62 34 Continuity of supply 2.23 29 Council response 0.08 1 clarity received in Nove Scarification works in L issues for both months an increased num ember and Decembe evin due to low inflo while the cessation ber of complaints for taser from Foxton Beach and winto the plant resulted if of the weekly flushing at eased complaints on clarity.
-Levin. in taste Foxton
+Service area Performance measure 2015-25 LTP Year 3 Performance measure 2017-18 AP Attainment 2018 Customer satisfaction: To have drinking water The total number of complaints received about any of the following (expressed The total number of complaints received about any of the following (expressed per 1,000 connections) is no more than four complaints about each of the following: Not achieved As of 30 June 2018: satisfactory. four complain following: Number of complains per 1,000 connections Number of complaints Drinking water clarity Drinking water taste Drinking water clarityDrinking water taste Total 9.31 121 Drinking water odour Drinking water pressure or flow Drinking Clarity 2.69 35 Taste 1.46 19 Continuity of supply; andThe Council's response to any of Continuity of supply; andThe Council's response to any of Odour 0.23 3 these issues. these issues.
+Pressure or flow 2.62 34 Continuity of supply 2.23 29 Council response 0.08 1 Total number of connections as of 30 June 2018 = 13,000 clarity received in Nove Scarification works in L issues for both months ember and Decembe evin due to low inflo while the cessation No ber of complaints for taste an er from Foxton Beach and Levir w into the plant resulted in tast of the weekly flushing at Foxto eased complaints on clarity.